When Does Your Floor Need a Screen and Recoat?

 We roll or brush on a fresh coat of polyurethane that bonds seamlessly to the screened surface.
 Your floors look refreshed, feel smooth, and have a renewed protective barrier against daily wear.

-Why Atlanta Homeowners Choose Oakerds for Screen and Recoat
+Why Homeowners Trust Us for Screen and Recoat

 Honest Assessment First

-We'll tell you if your floors actually need a full refinish instead.
-Screen and recoat only works when the existing finish is in reasonable shape -- we won't sell you a service that won't hold up.
+Worried you'll pay for a service you don't need?
+We'll tell you upfront if your floors actually need a full refinish instead.
+We won't sell you something that won't hold up.

 Quality Finish Products

-We use professional-grade polyurethane from trusted manufacturers.
-You choose between oil-based for a warm amber tone or water-based for a clear, natural look.
-Both provide excellent durability.
+Concerned about durability?
+We use professional-grade polyurethane from trusted manufacturers — oil-based for a warm tone or water-based for a clear, natural look.

 Minimal Disruption

-Most jobs take a single day with no heavy equipment, no dust clouds, and no strong chemical smells.
-Move your furniture back in 24 hours and enjoy refreshed floors by the weekend.
+Don't want your home turned upside down?
+Most jobs take a single day — no heavy equipment, no dust clouds, no strong chemical smells.

 Flat-Rate, No-Surprise Pricing

-Screen and recoat in Atlanta costs $1.50 to $3 per square foot.
-We quote the full price upfront so you know exactly what to expect before we start.
+Don't want hidden fees?
+Screen and recoat costs $1.50 to $3 per square foot.
+We quote the full price upfront.

 What Our Customers Say